Mobile Development in .NET – Part 1 of 2147483648

 This JIT compilation happens only the first time the code is called.
 Subsequently, calls to this code will execute the native code directly.

-Another major component of the .NET framework is the so-called FCL (Framework Class Library), which is basically a vast set of classes, interfaces and value types that provide access to system functionality.
-The BCL (Base Class Library) is a subset of the FCL and provides the most basic namespaces like System.IO or System.String, while the FCL provides a wider set of functionality like XML, ASP.NET, WinForms and so on.
-You can look up the namespaces here.
+Another major component of the .NET framework is the so-called FCL (Framework Class Library), which is basically a vast set of classes, interfaces, and value types that provide access to system functionality.
+The BCL (Base Class Library) is a subset of the FCL and provides the most basic namespaces like System.IO or System.String, while the FCL provides a wider set of functionality like XML, ASP.NET, WinForms, and so on.
+You can look up the namespaces at MS as well.

 The Mobile Part

 Mobile apps are usually categorized into three different types: Web apps, hybrid apps, and native apps.
 This distinction also applies to mobile .NET development.
 So, what options do we have when developing mobile .NET apps?
 It depends on what we want to accomplish.
 Generally speaking, we need to ask ourselves some important questions first:

 Do I want to target multiple platforms (Android, iOS, Windows devices) at once, or maybe separately?
 Do I need lower-level functionality like device hardware access?
 What about performance, data storage, look and feel app distribution, and so forth?
 There is no such thing as a one-size-fits-all solution when it comes to mobile app development.
 Let’s have a look at the different types and see how they fit in .NET: